Complaints about licensed premises

 - by email, to email@example.com

-- by letter to Licensing Department, Three Rivers District Council, Three Rivers House, Northway, Rickmansworth Herts WD3 1RL
+- by post to Licensing Department, Three Rivers District Council, Three Rivers House, Northway, Rickmansworth Herts WD3 1RL

 There are some matters which we would advise you to report to other bodies and departments in the first instance: